Oatmeal Cinnamon Raisin Cookies

 Directions

-• In a small saucepan, melt the butter with the honey and sugar over low heat, until incorporated.
-Off heat and let it cool for 5 minutes.
+• Melt the butter with honey and brown sugar in a small saucepan over low heat until combined.
+Remove from heat and cool for 5 minutes.

 • In a bowl, sift the flour and whisk with the ground oats, salt, cinnamon, and baking powder.